openandclose/tosixinch/docs/overview.rst

 The script uses `pyqt5 <https://pypi.python.org/pypi/PyQt5>`__
 instead of ``urllib``.

-(Note this Qt downloading is a very basic usage, and anyway it might be a bit too hard to implement general capabilities applicable to various arbitrary sites in case of javascript rendered pages.)
+(Note this Qt downloading is very basic.
+Just think of it like *I'm feeling lucky* button).

 extract
 ^^^^^^^